 The Construction Areas of the Basic Shoe

-If you find that the shoe is a bit pointy, you can start the magic ring with more stitches.
+If you find that the shoe is a bit pointy, you can start the magic ring with more stitches (eg. 10sts).
 And then increase accordingly to create the domed shape.

 For example, if you started with 10 stitches, you would probably want to increase 10 stitch per row.

-To create the dome shape, work standard increase; in this example being to increase 6 stitches per row.
+To create the dome shape, increase 6 stitches per row.

 We will work this straight (no increase) till we get to shaping the opening in the shoe upper.